awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-new-item-USER_PERSONALIZATION.md

    print('solution_arn: ', solution_arn)
    ```

-   For a list of aws\-user\-personalization recipe properties and hyperparameters, see [Properties and Hyperparameters](#bandit-hyperparameters)\.
+   For a list of aws\-user\-personalization recipe properties and hyperparameters, see [Properties and hyperparameters](#bandit-hyperparameters)\.

 1. Create a new *solution version* with the updated training data and set `trainingMode` to `FULL` using the following code snippet\.
 Replace the `solution arn` with the ARN of your solution\.